bufbuild/protovalidate/docs/standard-constraints.md

-# Standard constraints
+# Standard rules

-Standard constraints in `protovalidate` are field-level and message-level options that define validation rules and constraints for individual fields within a Protobuf message.
+Standard rules in `protovalidate` are field-level and message-level options that define validation rules and rules for individual fields within a Protobuf message.
 These options ensure that the data being passed through your gRPC services adheres to the expected format, range, or other requirements specific to your application.

-## Message-level constraints
+## Message-level rules

-Message-level constraints can be applied to messages.
+Message-level rules can be applied to messages.

 ### Extending MessageOptions

 The schema extends `google.protobuf.MessageOptions` to include a new optional field of type `MessageConstraints`.
-This allows you to specify constraints for messages in your Protobuf schema:
+This allows you to specify rules for messages in your Protobuf schema:

 ```protobuf